compbiozurich/UZH-BIO392/course-results/2023/Roman Stadler/Day 8/R-Stadler-questions-day-08.md.md

 **What sets GangSTR apart from other STR genotyping tools?**

 GangSTR extracts information from paired-end reads into a unified model to estimate maximum likelihood TR lengths.
-Its core component is a maximum likelihood framework incorporating various sources of information from short paired-end reads into a single model that is applied separately to each TR in the genome.
 It uses four types of reads:

 - enclosing read pairs *(‘E’)*: least one read that contains the entire TR plus non-repetitive flanking region on either end